zethon/AshCoin/README.md

 The goals with this project are:

-* **Mining**: Mining is synced across a peer-to-peer network with a single chain based on cumulative difficulty
+* **Mining**: A single chain is synced across a peer-to-peer network based on cumulative difficulty
 * **Networking**: Miners can join/leave the mining network without any configuration on a central node.
 * **Wallets**: Users can send coins from one wallet to another.
 * **Security**: The network should be smart enough to reject basic attempts at forging chains and transactions.